cyberark/secrets-provider-for-k8s/ROTATION.md

 Prerequisites for using sentinel files:

-Requires secrets-provider-for-k8s v1.4.1 or later.
+Requires secrets-provider-for-k8s v1.4.1 or later.<br>
+Requires a shared volume that both the application and Secrets Provider can read and write to.

 Secrets Provider allows for its status to be monitored through the creation of a couple of empty sentinel files:
 `CONJUR_SECRETS_PROVIDED` and `CONJUR_SECRETS_UPDATED`.
 The first file is created when the SP has completed its first